alaaasfour/Denali/README.md

 # Todo List Manager 📃

+## Description 📖
-### A simple command-line and GUI and Web todo list manager in Python.
-This script allows users to add, edit, show, complete todos, and exit the program.
+### This repository contains a simple to-do list application implemented in three different versions using Python.
+The application allows users to add, edit, show, complete, or exit tasks in their to-do list.

 ## Getting Started 🚀
 These instructions will help you set up and run the todo list manager on your local machine.